kellyoconor/ai-leaderboard-kelly/replit.md

 - **History View**: Historical data comparison and trend analysis
 - **Ranking Form**: Modal form for updating weekly rankings with validation
 - **Weekly Stats**: Dashboard metrics and activity summaries
+- **Position Context**: "Weeks at Position" feature showing how long each tool has held their current rank

 ### Design System
 - **Color Palette**: Black and white with neutral grays, success green, and warning amber